 How to Prep Your Heat Pump for Winter

-Operate Your Heat Pump Properly in Winter
+How to Operate Your Heat Pump Efficiently in Winter

 - Check and change the air filter as needed – Because heat pumps operate with longer cycles than furnaces, the air filter can become quite clogged with dust and debris.
-To ensure good airflow, check the filter once a month and change it when it appears dirty.
+To ensure airflow, check the filter once a month and change it when it appears dirty.
 Wait no longer than three months between filter changes.

-- Keep air registers open – To maintain a balanced system, at least 80 percent of your home’s registers should remain open and unblocked at all times.
+- Keep air registers open – To maintain a balanced system, at least 80% of your home’s registers should remain open and unblocked at all times.
 Check return and supply vents and make sure no furniture, rugs, or draperies block them.
 This promotes more efficient heating and helps you enjoy even temperatures in every room.

 Schedule a Heat Pump Service Appointment in Fenton, MO

 If you live in Fenton, MO or the surrounding areas and you think you need to upgrade your heat pump, we can provide a free consultation and estimate, along with financing and warranty on all of our services.
 If you need preventive maintenance for your heat pump this fall, call us at (314) 845-5900 or request a service appointment online today!
 We’re happy to help!